ibm-cloud-docs/vpc/vsi_vpc_instance_byok_encryption.md

 | Encryption service instance | If you have multiple key management service instances that are provisioned in your account, select the one that includes the customer root key that you want to use for customer-managed encryption. |
 | Key name | Select the root key within the key management service instance that you want to use for encrypting the volume. |
 | Key ID | Displays the key ID that is associated with the root key that you selected. |
 {: caption="Table 1.
-Values for specifying customer-managed encryption of volumes" caption-side="top"}
+Values for specifying customer-managed encryption of volumes" caption-side="bottom"}

 ## Provisioning instances with customer-managed encrypted volumes from the CLI
 {: #provision-byok-cli}